-The final title would only be released after a survey on the land has been conducted by the State Authority.
+In order to release the final title, the State Authority must conduct a survey on the land.
 All decisions to determine what the Final Title will be issued under, will be solely under the discretion of the State Authority.

 There are 4 types of Final Title name that might be issued — geran, geran mukim, pajakan negeri, pajakan mukim.

-The Geran and Geran Mukim titles are specially designated for freehold land types whereas the Pajakan Negeri and Pajakan Mukim titles are for leasehold lands.
+Pajakan Negeri and Pajakan Mukim titles are reserved for leasehold land, while Geran and Geran Mukim titles are reserved for freehold land.
 The location of the registration of these titles are also important.
 The Final Title of Geran and Pajakan Negeri would be registered with the State Land Office while the Geran Mukim and Pajakan Mukim titles are registered in the District Land Office.

 Issued Document Title

-Post determining the form of the Final Title, the State authority would then prepare 2 forms of documents — Register Document of Title and Issue Document of Title.
+State authorities will prepare two forms of documents after determining the Final Title form: Register Document of Title and Issue Document of Title.
 The Register Document of Title means proof of ownership of the land which would be kept at the Land Office.
 A duplicate copy would be issued to the owner.
 It would consist of: